 Coordinate with your DJ to find the right time for this song.
 Some couples will include it in their ceremony as the recessional.
 Others save it for a special dance with all their guests during the reception.
 Your DJ will be able to figure out where the song fits best with your other music.

 Dedicate part of your reception toast to sharing memories of your loved ones.

-These are just a few ways you can honor deceased loved ones at your wedding.
+These are a few ways you can honor deceased loved ones at your wedding.
 There are many more options.
 If you need help thinking of ideas while we’re planning your wedding photography I’m happy to do research and help you find something that’s personal and meaningful for you.